Claude Vivier: Childhood

-Claude Vivier is believed to have been born on 14 April 1948 in the vicinity of Montreal, Quebec, and was voluntarily placed in the orphanage of La Crèche Saint-Michel (no longer in operation) the same day by his mother.
+Claude Vivier is believed to have been born on 14 April 1948 in the vicinity of Montréal, Québec, and was voluntarily placed in the orphanage of La Crèche Saint-Michel (no longer in operation) that same day by his mother.
 Her name, ethnicity, and origin, as well as that of Vivier's father, are unknown.

-Vivier would posit in later years, however, that he was likely not of French Canadian heritage.
-He would often mythicize the story and heritage of his parents, at times telling people his family was German, Eastern European, Jewish, etc. His friend Philippe Poloni would relay, "he thought that his father was a conductor, or his mother was a musician, and they met in Montréal.
+Vivier himself would posit in later years that he was likely not of French Canadian heritage.
+He would often mythicize the story and heritage of his parents, at times telling people his family was German, Eastern European, or Jewish.
+His friend Philippe Poloni would relay: "he thought that his father was a conductor, or his mother was a musician, and they met in Montréal.
 Or something like that, something very romantic.
-He always said he spoke good German and good Italian because he had a natural connection with those two languages as he had some Italian and some Jewish German blood in his veins."
+He always said he spoke good German and good Italian because he had a natural connection with those two languages as he had some Italian and some Jewish German blood in his veins".
 He searched his whole life in the hope of finding his birth parents, to no avail.
 This frustration and the feeling of a hollow identity inspired many of his works, including Lonely Child (1980).

-After receiving the young boy, he was given the name of "Claude Roger" by the Sœurs Grises who ran the orphanage, and subsequently baptised at the Église Saint-Enfant-Jésus.
-He was considered a mentally disabled child, as the nuns believed him to be "deaf and dumb".
-Apart from this, however, very little is known from his early life in the orphanage due to a lack of record-keeping; any learning disability he may have had went undiagnosed.
+After receiving the young boy, the Sœurs Grises who ran the orphanage gave him the name of Claude Roger and he was subsequently baptized at the Église Saint-Enfant-Jésus.
+He was considered mentally disabled, as the nuns believed him to be "deaf and dumb."
+Apart from this, however, very little is known from his early life in the orphanage due to a lack of record-keeping; any learning disability that he may have had went undiagnosed.